mckib2/scikit-glpk/README.rst

 Notice that `glpk` is the wrapper and `GLPK` acts as a namespace that holds constants.

-`bounds` is also behaves a little differently for both of these:

-- as an input to `glpk`, `bounds` is a list of triplets in the style of GLPK (probably should be converted to `linprog` conventions)
-- as an output of `mpsread`, `bounds` is a list of tuples in the style of `linprog`
+`bounds` behaves the same as the `scipy.optimize.linprog`  `bounds` argument.
+They are converted to GLPK-style bounds first thing.

 GLPK stuffs
 -----------

 GLPK is installed with the module and a `linprog`-like wrapper is provided with a ctypes backend.
 A pared-down version of glpk-4.65 is vendored from `here <http://ftp.gnu.org/gnu/glpk/>`_ and compile instructions are scraped from the makefiles.
 I'll try my best to support cross-platform pip installations.
+Wheels are current being built for Linux/Mac/Windows.

 Background